mistycheney/MouseBrainAtlas/README.md

-This is the repo for mouse brainstem atlas project.
+cd This is the repo for mouse brainstem atlas project.

 - *3d*: code for rendering and displaying 3D models.
 Implementation uses VTK.
 - *annotation*: code related to processing human annotations